DiamondLightSource/pythonSoftIOC/docs/how-to/read-data-from-ioc.rst

     These are used by EPICS for channel access to the PVs.

-To start, run the :mod:`cothread` IOC from :doc:`../tutorials/creating-an-ioc` or the :mod:`asyncio` IOC from :doc:`use-asyncio-in-an-ioc` and leave it running at the interactive shell.
+To start, run the `cothread` IOC from `../tutorials/creating-an-ioc` or the `asyncio` IOC from `use-asyncio-in-an-ioc` and leave it running at the interactive shell.

 We will read data from that IOC using this script: